Hydrodynamic limit of the Kob-Andersen model: Model and main result

 For each configuration $\eta\in\Omega$ and edge $(x,y)\in\mathcal{E}(\zz^{d})$, we define the constraint

 The KA dynamics is then defined as the Markov process whose generator, operating on a local function $f:\Omega\rightarrow\rr$, is given by

 where

 and $\eta^{x,y}$ is the configuration obtained from $\eta$ by exchanging the occupation at $x$ and at $y$.
 This process, for any $\rho\in(0,1)$, is reversible with respect to the measure $\mu_{\rho}$, which is a product measure of Bernoulli random variables with parameter $\rho$.
+This is a consequence of the fact that $c_{x,y}(\eta)$ does not depend on the occupation at $x$ and at $y$.
 When clear from the context we will sometimes omit the subscript $\rho$.
+For more details on the construction of the model see \cite{CMRT2010}.

-As discussed in the introduction, in order to study the hydrodynamic limit we introduce the \emph{soft constraint} for some $\varepsilon>0$:
+As discussed in the introduction, in order to study the hydrodynamic limit we introduce the \emph{soft constraint} for some $\varepsilon \ge 0$:

 and the \emph{soft dynamics} defined by the generator